qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is there a way to mark several messages as read thanks
 - how do i mark all unread email as read
 - the app does not actually marks emails as read if marked as read from notification centres
-- how do i mark all as read the app imported all of my a of a plus emails as unread and i'm only able to mark as read about of a to of a at a time
+- how do i mark all as read the app imported all of my a of a plus emails as unread
 - why won't your app mark emails mark as archived also as read
 - how to mark multiple messages read
 - need to be able to mark all read